vilimakas/imdb-budget-rating-analysis/README.md

 Used to compare rating averages across production scale.

 ---
+## Methodology Note — Genre Sample Size

+To avoid unreliable averages from very small samples, genres with fewer than 50 movies in the dataset were excluded from the genre rating comparison.
+This ensures that reported genre averages are based on sufficiently large sample sizes.

 ## Key Findings

 - Budget and IMDb rating show **near-zero correlation**
 - Higher budgets do not reliably produce higher ratings
 - Average ratings are very similar across all budget ranges
-- Genre differences are more meaningful than budget differences
+-  differences are more meaningful than budget differences
 - Documentary and biography films have the highest average ratings
 - Rating averages are stable across decades
 - Overall, production budget is not a reliable predictor of IMDb rating in this dataset.